camunda/camunda-bpm-examples/quarkus-extension/simple-rest-example/README.md

 It demonstrates how you can use the Camunda Platform Runtime Engine in combination with Quarkus to spawn a node that:

-* Connects to a H2 in-memory database.
+* Connects to an H2 on-disk database.
 * Configures and bootstraps a process engine.
 * Exposes two REST endpoints which:
   * Deploy the [process.bpmn](src/main/resources/process.bpmn).